 The passing mark in the oral exams is higher – 80%.
-Only after passing the oral examination will a candidate be given a federal court interpreter certification.
+Candidates are certified once they pass the oral examination.

 Failing to pass the written examination means a candidate has to wait two more years before reapplying.

 Interpreters for other languages, including Haitian Creole and Navajo, may be determined by the local federal court to be either professionally qualified or as a language skilled interpreter.
-An interpreter can be considered as professionally qualified if he/she has enough authentication and documentation.
+An interpreter is professionally qualified if he/she has enough authentication and documentation.
 The individual must also meet one of these specific criteria:

 - Passed the test for seminar or conference interpreters in a language pair including English and one target language given by the U.S. Department of State.
-The escort interpreter test given by the U.S. Department of State cannot be used as qualifying proof.
+The escort interpreter test given by the U.S. Department of State isn’t qualifying proof.